Kapaya/px21/paper.md

 <video controls="controls" muted="muted" src="media/2.1.3.mp4" muted playsinline controls class>
 </video>

-*www.csail.mit.edu*
+### www.csail.mit.edu

-John wants to customize his experience on www.csail.mit.edu/people by sorting the list of principal researchers in MIT’s Computer Science and Artificial Intelligence Lab (CSAIL).
+John wants to customize his experience by sorting the list of principal researchers in MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) by their research descriptions in order to group researchers with the same research interests.
 Since this is currently not supported by Wildcard, he initiates our web scraping interface.
-He demonstrates “Hal Abelson” to scrape the names of principal researchers but before proceeding to demonstrate “hal@mit.edu” he notices that the third row in the table does not have the expected entry of “Anant Agarwal” and that the value is not highlighted along with the other names when he hovers over “Hal Abelson”.
-Further scrolling through the table reveals that the sixteenth, thirty fifth and other rows do not have values in column A.
+He demonstrates “Hal Abelson” to scrape the names of principal researchers,  but notices that the third row in the table does not have the expected entry of “Anant Agarwal”.
+Further scrolling through the table reveals that several other rows do not have values in column A.

 <video controls="controls" muted="muted" src="media/2.2.1.mp4" muted playsinline controls class>
 </video>

 This signals to John that he needs to aid the system’s generalization.
 He starts by clicking on the square in the control region with the label A to make it the active column.
 This highlights all the known rows on the page with a green border which alerts John that he can provide further demonstrations of the desired data from them and not just the first row.
-He proceeds to demonstrate “Anant Agarwal” which fills in his entry in the table.
-Further scrolling through the table reveals that the sixteenth, thirty fifth and other previously empty rows also have values.
+He proceeds to demonstrate “Anant Agarwal” which serves as an additional input to the interface’s generalization for that column and re-generates the web scraping code to fill in his row and that of the other previously empty rows.

 <video controls="controls" muted="muted" src="media/2.2.2.mp4" muted playsinline controls class>
 </video>

-Now that the column is as expected, John switches back to column B and proceeds to demonstrate the rest of the desired data.
+Now that the column contains the expected data, John switches back to column B and proceeds to demonstrate the rest of the desired data.
 After customizing the page, he has the list of principal researchers sorted by the descriptions of their research interests, a feature that the developers of the website did not anticipate.

 <video controls="controls" muted="muted" src="media/2.2.3.mp4" muted playsinline controls class>
 </video>

 ## Extending Web Scraping Code

-*www.timeanddate.com*
+Here we showcase how an end-user called Alice can extend web scraping code that she did not create in order to implement a new customization.

+### www.timeanddate.com

-Alice uses Wildcard to customize her experience on www.timeanddate.com/holidays/us.
+Alice uses Wildcard to customize her experience on timeanddate.com.
 By sorting column C in the table view, she is able to see the list of holidays and observances in the United States in 2021 sorted by the day of the week on which they occur.
 This enables her to easily view all the holidays that occur on Fridays in order to plan socially distant hiking trips with her friends.

 <video controls="controls" muted="muted" src="media/2.3.1.mp4" muted playsinline controls class>
 </video>